dan-kc/dotfiles/README.md

 # Dotfiles

-Welcome to my dotfiles repository!
 This repository contains the configuration files (dotfiles) for various applications and tools that I use on my system.
 These dotfiles are managed using [GNU Stow](https://www.gnu.org/software/stow/), a symlink farm manager.

 ## Getting Started